 As these slides lead into 8th fret notes on the B string, I would recommend keeping these slides tight and maybe only starting 2 frets lower just to maintain the speedy feel.

 Leigh Fuge is a professional guitar player and tutor from Swansea in South Wales and a guitar writer having written and produced content for Guitar Magazine and many other high profile guitar publications and websites.

 Professional guidance can make all the difference to your development.
 Head over to mgrmusic.com and find a great teacher in your local area today.
-We have a great network of teachers around your local PMT stores including the ones in London, Nottingham and Portsmouth.
+We have a great network of teachers around your local PMT stores including the ones in London and Nottingham.

 Read and play along to our 5 Essential Rock and Blues Licks - Essential Guitar Techniques Pt.2